Ingemark/roesc/README.md

 * Running integration tests

-Tests tagged with :integration typically connect to AWS SQS, to Postgresql database and to Twilio Web Service.
+Tests tagged with :integration typically connect to AWS SQS, to Postgresql database and to the Twilio Web Service.
 Before running them, you should set up the environment in the following way.

 Pre-requisites: